Gadsby's Tavern

 🍽️ restaurant

-Alexandria, Virginia ยท Est. 1785
+Alexandria, Virginia · Est. 1785

 👻

-The Ghost Story
+The Full Story

 In the autumn of 1816, a ship arrived in Alexandria from the West Indies carrying a well-dressed couple accompanied by a French-speaking valet and maid.
 The woman, draped in a black veil, was gravely ill with what physicians suspected was typhoid or yellow fever.
 Her husband secured Room 8 at the City Tavern and summoned Dr. Richards, the city's most respected physician.
 There was one condition: the doctor must ask no questions about their identities.
 He agreed.

 The aftermath only deepened the mystery.
 Her husband personally prepared her body and sealed the coffin, allowing no one to view her remains.
 He arranged an elaborate funeral at St. Paul's Episcopal Church and commissioned a costly marble table-top monument for her grave.
 The epitaph he composed remains one of the most haunting in American history: "To the memory of a FEMALE STRANGER whose mortal sufferings terminated on the 14th day of October 1816.
 Aged 23 years and 8 months.
 This stone is placed here by her disconsolate Husband in whose arms she sighed out her latest breath, and who under God did his utmost even to soothe the cold dead ear of death."
-The inscription includes verses from Alexander Pope's "Elegy to the Memory of an Unfortunate Lady" and Acts 10:43.

 The paranormal activity in Room 8 and throughout the tavern has been documented for generations.
 Visitors and staff report a veiled woman in black moving silently through the East Bedchamber, sometimes holding a candle, sometimes gazing longingly from the window.
-Passersby on Royal Street have looked up to see a pale apparition in the window of Room 8, only to watch her vanish.
-At parties in the historic ballroom, guests have followed a strangely dressed woman into Room 8, finding the chamber empty save for a single lit candle on the bedside table, its wick impossibly white as if never burned.
+Passersby on Royal Street have looked up to see a pale figure in the window of Room 8, only to watch it vanish.

-Museum Director Liz Williams has shared accounts of candles appearing lit in the sealed room after closing, only to find the glass lantern cold when staff investigate, as if an unseen presence had just extinguished the flame.
 One summer employee encountered the ghost face-to-face in the kitchen on her first night.
-She screamed, dropped her plates, and fled, never to return.
+She screamed, dropped her plates, and fled.
+She never came back.
 Soft crying echoes from Room 8.
 Icy drafts sweep through closed rooms accompanied by the faint scent of perfume.
 Footsteps echo in empty hallways.

 At St. Paul's Cemetery, visitors report overwhelming grief when approaching the Female Stranger's grave, as if two centuries of sorrow have soaked into the marble.
-Some have seen her standing beside her own monument, watching.
+Some have seen her standing beside her own monument.
+Watching.

 Researched from 14 verified sources including historical records, local archives, and paranormal research organizations.
 Learn about our research process.